 A Romanian liberal and Romantic nationalist uprising began in June in the principality ofWallachia.
 Its goals were administrative autonomy, abolition of serfdom, and popular self-determination.
 It was closely connected with the 1848 unsuccessfulrevolt in Moldavia, it sought to overturn the administration imposed by Imperial Russian authorities under theRegulamentul Organic regime, and, through many of its leaders, demanded the abolition ofboyar privilege.
 Led by a group of young intellectuals and officers in theWallachian military forces, the movement succeeded in toppling the rulingPrinceGheorghe Bibescu, whom it replaced with a provisional government and aregency, and in passing a series of major liberal reforms, first announced in theProclamation of Islaz.

 Around 6,000 armed émigrés of the "Belgian Legion" attempted to cross the Belgian frontier.
-There were two divisions which were formed.
-The first group, travelling by train, were stopped and quickly disarmed atQuiévrain on 26 March 1848.[117]
+There were two divisions that were formed.
+The first group, travelling by train, was stopped and quickly disarmed atQuiévrain on 26 March 1848.[187]
 The second group crossed the border on 29 March and headed for Brussels.
 They were confronted by Belgian troops at the hamlet ofRisquons-Tout and defeated.
-Several smaller groups managed to infiltrate Belgium, but the reinforced Belgian border troops succeeded and the defeat at Risquons-Tout effectively ended the revolutionary threat to Belgium.
+Several smaller groups managed to infiltrate Belgium, but the reinforced Belgian border troops succeeded, and the defeat at Risquons-Tout effectively ended the revolutionary threat to Belgium.

 The situation in Belgium began to recover that summer after a good harvest, andfresh elections returned a strong majority to the governing party.[186]